Skip to content

 7. Loss of consciousness

 In some cases, it is possible to lose consciousness before having a stroke.
-The duration of loss of consciousness varies from a few moments to several minutes; in this second case it becomes more severe.
-Loss of consciousness, whatever it may be, should always be taken seriously and consulted immediately.
+The duration of loss of consciousness varies from a few moments to several minutes; in the latter case It becomes more severe.
+Any loss of consciousness should always be taken seriously and immediate medical attention sought.

 8. Swallowing disorder